Skip to content

 • LOOP_COMPLETE must not appear in a hat's publishes list — only in instructions

-• Work hats use default_publishes: LOOP_COMPLETE as a safety net; the board scanner does not need it since it explicitly publishes LOOP_COMPLETE in its instructions when idle
+• Work hats use default_publishes: LOOP_COMPLETE as a safety net; the coordinator does not need it since it publishes LOOP_COMPLETE via the board-scanner skill when idle

 • cooldown_delay_seconds must not be set — agent processing time provides natural throttling